Height pairings for algebraic cycles on the product of a curve and a surface: Height pairings

 \end{enumerate}

 In the rest of this section, we assume that $X=C\times S$ is a product of a curve and surface, both smooth and projective.
-The key result in of this paper is as follows: \begin{thm} Assume that $C$ and $S$ have strict semistable reductions on $\Spec \CO_K $.
-Then $X$ satisfies Beilinson--Bloch condition.
+The key result of this paper is as follows: \begin{thm} Assume that $C$ and $S$ have strict semistable model on $\Spec \CO_K $.
+Then $X$ satisfies Beilinson- Bloch's condition.
 In particular, the Beilinson--Bloch height pairing is well-defined on $X$. \end{thm} \begin{proof} By assumption, $C$ and $S$ have strictly semistable models $\CC$ and $\CS$ over $\CO_K$.
-By Proposition \ref{prop-ss}, the blowing-up $\CC\times_{\CO_K} \CS$ a long its irreducible components in the special fiber gives a strictly semistable model $\CX$ for $X$.
+By Proposition \ref{prop-ss}, the blow-up $\CC\times_{\CO_K} \CS$ along its irreducible components in the special fiber gives a strictly semistable model $\CX$ for $X$.
 By Corollary \ref{cor-sc}, and Proposition \ref{prop-cb}, we know that each irreducible component of the special fiber of $\CX$ satisfies the standard conjecture.
-Then we apply Theorem 2.5.1 and Proposition 2.6.3 in \cite{Zh21} to get that $\CX$ satisfies the Beilinson--Bloch condition. \end{proof}
+Then, we apply Theorem 1.5.1 and Proposition 1.6.3 in \cite{Zh21} to get that $\CX$ satisfies the Beilinson--Bloch condition. \end{proof}